|

 Christ endured intense

-suffering for our sake and he promised never to
+suffering for our sake and He promised never to

 abandon us.
-And he left us His sacraments to
+And He left us His sacraments to

 console us and strengthen us.

-Thus, whenever you feel
+Thus, whenever you feel hurt or

 insulted by anyone, put it in perspective.
 Compared

-pick up the crying infant and soothe her.
-With Christ, theres nothing
+Christ can pick up the crying infant

-in You!
+I trust in You!”
 He will never abandon us.

 |